5 reasons why you should go wide!

 4/ Shooting in tight spaces, expanding spaces

 One other common use of the wide lens is for small tight spaces.
-Everything I mentioned above have to be considered in such a situation, all the elements, everything that surrounds you will end up in your picture.
+Everything I mentioned above has to be considered in such a situation, all the elements, everything that surrounds you will end up in your picture.
 All the elements close to the edge of your frame will be distorted so pay attention to details for a balanced picture.

 5/ Shoot low...